-Victorian era architecture followed the Georgian (1714 to 1830) and late Georgian period (1830 to 1837), which was characterized by generously proportioned rooms in typically three-story residences where families lived on the first two floors and servants occupied the smaller third story.
+Victorian-era architecture followed the Georgian (1714–1830) and late Georgian period (1830–1837), which was characterized by generously proportioned rooms in typically three-story residences where families lived on the first two floors and servants occupied the smaller third story.

-The Victorian era was a period of increasing wealth, an expanding middle class and a boom in mass production facilitated by the Industrial Revolution.
-Victorian era housing was built to accommodate people from all walks of society and income levels.
-This meant everything from rows of terraced sardine can houses built for factory workers on crowded narrow streets that didn’t include gardens or sanitation to semi-detached and detached houses that by the end of the Victorian era featured modern conveniences like running hot and cold water, sanitation and gas.
+The Victorian era was a period of increasing wealth, an expanding middle class, and a boom in mass production facilitated by the Industrial Revolution.
+Victorian-era housing was built to accommodate people from all walks of society and income levels.
+This meant everything from close rows of terraced houses built for factory workers on crowded narrow streets that didn’t include gardens or sanitation to semi-detached and detached houses that by the end of the Victorian era featured modern conveniences like running hot and cold water, sanitation, and gas.

 Characteristics of Victorian Architecture